BoltzExchange/boltz-backend/docs/api.md

 }
 ```

-## Streaming status updates of a swap
+## Streaming status updates of a Swap

 To not having to query the [`/swapstatus`](#getting-status-of-a-swap) endpoint regularly in order to always have the lastet swap status there is a seperate endpoint for streaming swap status updates via [Server-Side events](https://www.w3schools.com/html/html5_serversentevents.asp).